Nigeria: Manufacturing and technology

 Nigeria has a manufacturing industry that includes leather and textiles (centred in Kano, Abeokuta, Onitsha, and Lagos), plastics and processed food.
 Ogun is considered to be Nigeria's current industrial hub, as most factories are located in Ogun and more companies are moving there, followed by Lagos.
 The city of Aba in the south-eastern part of the country is well known for handicrafts and shoes, known as "Aba made".
 Nigeria has a market of 720,000 cars per year, but less than 20% of these are produced domestically.

-In 2016 (the last year from which data is available), Nigeria was the leading cement producer south of the Sahara, ahead of South Africa.
-Aliko Dangote, Nigeria's richest inhabitant, based his wealth on cement production.
+In 2016, Nigeria was the leading cement producer south of the Sahara, ahead of South Africa.
+Aliko Dangote, Nigeria's richest inhabitant, based his wealth on cement production, as well as agricultural commodities.
 According to its own information, the Ajaokuta Steel Company Limited produces 1.3 million tonnes of steel per year.
-This would be equivalent to one-sixth of the UK's steel production in 2021.
 However, steel plants in Katsina, Jos and Osogbo no longer appear to be active.

 In June 2019, Nigeria EduSat-1 was deployed from the International Space Station.
-It is the first satellite that was built in Nigeria, which followed many other Nigerian satellites that was built by other countries.
+It is the first satellite that was built in Nigeria, which followed many other Nigerian satellites that were built by other countries.
 In 2021, Nigeria hosts about 60 percent of the pharmaceutical production capacity in Africa, the larger pharmaceutical companies are located in Lagos.
 The pharmaceutical producer with the most employees in Nigeria is Emzor Pharmaceutical Industries Ltd. Nigeria has a few electronic manufacturers like Zinox, the first branded Nigerian computer, and manufacturers of electronic gadgets such as tablet PCs.
-As of January 2022, Nigeria is the host 5 out of the 7 unicorn companies in Africa.
+As of January 2022, Nigeria is the host to 5 out of the 7 unicorn companies in Africa.

-Services

-Nigeria has a highly developed financial services sector, with a mix of local and international banks, asset management companies, brokerage houses, insurance companies and brokers, private equity funds and investment banks.

-Due to Nigeria's location in the centre of Africa, transport plays a major role in the national service sector.
-The government under Buhari initiated improvements to the infrastructure after 2015.
-Extensive road repairs and new construction have been carried out gradually as states in particular spend their share of increased government allocations.
-Representative of these improvements is the Second Niger Bridge near Onitsha, which was largely completed in 2022.